anna-cole/findpro/README.md

 ## Techinical description

 This app uses Flask to build an API backend, Flask-RESTful for its routes and Flask-SQLAlchemy, Flask-Migrate, and SQLAlchemy-Serializer for its models and database.
 It has database constraints and Formik validations to validate data and protect the database.
-An ORM – Object Relational Mapping was implemented to manipulate data to and from the database.
+SQLAlchemy is used as the ORM – Object Relational Mapping technology to manipulate data to and from the database.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).